ossc-db/pg_stats_reporter/html/pg_stats_reporter/doc/pg_stats_reporter.md

 compatible only with pg_statsinfo 14.
 You can see an example report [here](http://pgstatsinfo.sourceforge.net/documents/reporter14/html/files/report_sample.html).

+pg_stats_reporter 14 and later are available on GitHub. pg_stats_reporter 13 and earlier can be found at [SourceForge](http://pgstatsinfo.sourceforge.net/index.html).

 ## Online and Offline Reports

 pg_stats_reporter runs in two ways.
 It runs as a CGI script and